 The best way to safeguard yourself from being targeted by these and other ruthless attorneys is to ensure your bank website meets the Web Content Accessibility Guidelines (WCAG) requirements for ADA compliance.
 BankSITE® Services suggests you test your site using AudioEye’s free testing tool.

-If you discover accessibility issues on your bank website or have the misfortune of receiving a demand letter for web accessibility, BankSITE® Services, along with its AudioEye, can ensure your site is certified ADA-compliant in as little as 24 hours.
+If you discover accessibility issues on your bank website or have the misfortune of receiving a demand letter for web accessibility, BankSITE® Services, along with its AudioEye, can ensure your site is certified ADA-compliant practically overnight.